Basketball Shot Clock

 The shot clock resumes once the ball is put back into play with a jump ball or a throw in.

 Shot Clock Resets

 Some scenarios require the shot clock to reset.
-In college, all shot clock resets are done to the full 30 seconds.
+In college, all shot clock resets are set to 20 seconds.
 In the NBA, the shot clock may reset either fully (to 24 seconds) or partially (to 14 seconds).